 CEC Summer Start Scholars and First Generation Scholars Program

 Newly-admitted first generation students are invited to become Summer Start Scholars during the summer of 2022.
 Students in this program will have the opportunity to live on campus for three weeks prior to the start of the fall semester.
 You'll be able to get familiar with campus, take a three-credit-hour class, and meet your new classmates and teachers.
 Best of all, the program is completely free AND you'll receive a four-year, $1,000 scholarship.

 Summer Start details:

-- Spend your mornings taking a three-credit-hour Industrial Design course that fulfills a Carolina Core AIU
+- Spend your mornings taking a three-credit-hour Industrial Design course that can fulfill a degree requirement

 - Spend your afternoons making connections with faculty and staff across campus